AceVikings/crypto-fantasy-ethforall/contracts/README.md

 $$ = {30 \over 20}.$$
 $$ = {1.5}.$$

-Therefore, if you user had 10 token0 in their portfolio, they can now claim 15 matic against it.
+Therefore, if the user had 10 token0 in their portfolio, they can now claim 15 matic against it.

-This ensures that user not only look for the most profit but also diverify their portfolios to possibly hold greater shares from each token.
+This ensures that users not only look for the most profit but also diverify their portfolios to possibly hold greater shares from each token.